RobotWebTools/rclnodejs/demo/web/typescript/README.md

 # ➜  Local:  http://localhost:8080/
 ```

-For other ports, set `RUNTIME_PORT` and `HTTP_PORT` on the runtime and
+For custom ports, set `RUNTIME_PORT`/`HTTP_PORT`, match the page's
-run `npm run dev -- --port 8081`.
-Open the page with
-`?wsPort=9010&httpPort=9011` to select matching runtime ports.
+`?wsPort=9010&httpPort=9011`, and use Vite's `--port` option.

 ## Fibonacci actions

-The action panel accepts orders from 2 to 12, sends feedback every
+Send orders from 2 to 12 and receive feedback every half-second.
+The ROS
-half-second, and displays the final result and terminal status.
-The goal, feedback, and result types are derived from the ROS action name:
+action name supplies goal, feedback, and result types:

 ```ts
 import type {} from 'rclnodejs';